MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 <img src="./assets/truspilot.png">

-We'll focus on english reviews only.
+In this post, Wwe'll focus on english reviews only.

-Trustpilot is an interesting choice because each customer review is associated with a number of stars.
+Trustpilot is an interesting source because each customer review is associated with a number of stars.
 By leveraging this data, we can infer a sentiment label for each review.

 <img src="./assets/review_label.png">

-Here is how we did it:
+We mapped each review to a class based on the number of stars and we used this information for training the sentiment classifier.

-- 1 and 2 stars: bad reviews (label = 0)
+- 1 and 2 stars: bad reviews
-- 3 stars: average reviews (label = 1)
+- 3 stars: average reviews
-- 4 and 5 stars: good reviews (label = 2)
+- 4 and 5 stars: good reviews

 In order to scrape customer reviews from trustpilot, we have to first understand the structure of the website.